Renter's guide - Heating your rental

 A third of the energy supplied to your home in winter will be used for space heating, with another third going on water heating.
 We found heat pumps were the cheapest space heaters to run, but a lot of rentals don’t have them.

-GUIDE TO THE FIGURES COSTS are for providing one kilowatt of heat for one hour.
-Bars represent range between maximum and minimum costs.
-Black dotted line represents the national median.
-Electricity and natural gas costs are from powerswitch.org.nz based on April 2018 data.
-Other costs are from pricing data collected during April 2018.
+GUIDE TO THE FIGURES Bars represent the range between maximum and minimum costs.
+Black lines represent the national median.
+Electricity and natural gas costs are based on April 2023 data from powerswitch.org.nz.
+Other prices were collected in March 2023.
 GST is included.

 If the home you’re renting doesn’t have a heat pump, or if you’re after a heating option for bedrooms, look at an electric heater.